 - How they work with difficult lighting (bright sunlight or dark reception hall)

-- Do they use film or digital?
+- Film or digital?

-- Do they prefer a photojournalistic style or traditional wedding photography?
+- Photojournalistic style or traditional wedding photography?

 - Do they typically keep photos raw and natural, provide standard edits and color correction, or do extensive retouching?
 (Retouched images cost more because they take much more time.)